thelfer/tfel/docs/web/tfel-material.md

 The homogenization functions are part of the namespace `tfel::material::homogenization`.
 A specialization for elasticity is defined: `tfel::material::homogenization::elasticity`.
+Note that the functionalities below are also available in the `Python` module (see the doc [here](tfel-python.html#the-tfel.material.homogenization-module)).

 ## Eshelby, Hill and localisation tensors